ibm-cloud-docs/watson-assistant/phone-troubleshooting.md

 Find solutions to problems that you might encounter while using the integration.

-- If you get a *Forbidden* message, it means the phone number that you specified when you configured the integration cannot be verified.
+- If you get a *Forbidden* message: This means the phone number that you specified when you configured the phone integration cannot be verified.
 Make sure the number fully matches the SIP trunk phone number.

+- There is a lot of latency between caller questions and Watson answers: This problem is most likely coming from latency that is caused by one of the Watson services.
+You can look at the Call Detail Record (CDR) to determine which service is misbehaving.
+For more information, see [Call Detail Records (CDRs)](#phone-troubleshooting-cdrs).

 ## Viewing logs
 {: #phone-troubleshooting-logs}